MFR6340/theenglishextension.org/open-world-3/unit-3: Haunted Houses.md

 <img src="imgurlinkhere.png" width="25%" />

-This shorter story by famous author Oscar Wilde is mentioned in this unit.
+This story by famous author Oscar Wilde is mentioned in this unit.
 Here's a chance to read it in full.
 An American family moves to England to a house that is said to be inhabited by a ghost.
-It becomes clear that the house is indeed haunted, so they start teasing and bothering the ghost.
+It becomes clear that the house is indeed haunted, so they start teasing and bothering the ghost until he's at his wits- end.
 (Lexile Level 1360L )

-<a href="bookdepository link here" rel="nofollow"> Buy on BookDepository</a>
+<a href="https://www.bookdepository.com/Canterville-Ghost-Oscar-Wilde/9781911547709?ref=grid-view&qid=1674547296701&sr=1-3#" rel="nofollow"> Buy on BookDepository</a>
 <a href="orell fussli link here" rel="nofollow">Buy on Orell Füssli</a>
 Now in Public Domain.
 Available for free on Project Gutenberg https://www.gutenberg.org/ebooks/14522